The day-to-day operations of companies rely heavily on business intelligence. This is similar to how the internet works.

 PPC dashboards allow you to monitor your PPC efforts and observe how they affect visitors to your website and revenue.

 Social media marketing dashboards, such as the one below, provide an easy-to-read summary of the effectiveness of various strategies.
-You can view statistics on clicks, comments, likes, impressions, and more. “
+You can view clicks, comments, likes, impressions, and more statistics. “

 7. Quarterly Forecast Dashboard